 The renovated President’s Box and donor recognition seating area stretch across the east side of the stadium, while the renovated press box extends across the west side of the stadium.

 The upper level of new Bryant Hall houses: the Virginia Football Hall of Fame, Hall of Champions conference room, a football alumni room, the UVa athletic ticket office, athletic development, athletic academic advising, sports promotions, Cavalier Sports Marketing, and Virginia Athletic Foundation.
 It also serves as the new headquarters for University Career Services, formerly the Office of Career Planning.

 The lower level of the south bowl and new locker room areas were completed before the start of the 1999 season.

-A new state-of-the-art video board, dubbed 'Hoo Vision, was unveiled at UVa's 1998 season opener against Maryland.
+A new state-of-the-art video board, dubbed ‘Hoo Vision, was unveiled at UVa’s 1998 season opener against Maryland.
 It was upgraded prior to the 2009 season, and at 1,824 square feet, is more than three times larger than the old one.
-The board's resolution and brightness have improved, and it uses a 16x9 widescreen format.
+The board’s resolution and brightness have improved, and it uses a 16×9 widescreen format.
 The upgrades, paid for by CBS College Sports Properties as part of its agreement with the university, cost $2.4 million.
 They also include LED wings that feature out-of-town scores, individual and team statistics from the Virginia game, and messages from sponsors.
 Moreover, modifications were made to improve the stadium’s sound system.
 In the fall of 2019, ‘Hoo Vision was upgraded with a new sound system.